thesyntaxslinger/syntaxslinger.com/homelab/docs/hypervisor/backups.md

 Backups are probably the most important thing you need to do when running any kind of homelab.

-For my homelab backups, I use two kinds of backups:
+For my homelab backups, I use two kinds of backup methods:

 - **Proxmox Backup Server (PBS)**
 - **Borg Backup**